 JUDAH CHANDLER (1720-1802)

 In 1766, Judah Chandler built the first sawmill and dam creating Runaround Pond, building at the head a falls, near the current bridge.
 The mill dammed Chandler Brook (named after Judah Chandler), which is also known as the Middle Branch of the Royal River.
 A second sawmill was built in 1777.
 The dam was constructed for the purpose of providing water power to a grist mill which was later converted to a shingle mill, known as the Old Chandler Mill.
 Over the years five different mills, including the most-recent Stone Mill operated at various dam locations.
 A road crossed the brook below the dam.
 Various quarry holes are visible near the dam.

 Judah’s dam or one of the later dams created “The Runaround,” an overflow stream or second outlet of the pond located at the eastern-most boundary of the Runaround Pond Recreation Area.
 This runaround gave the pond its name, and creates an island today hosting the parking area and trails.
 Over the years the pond has been known as Round About Pond, Run Round Pond, and the Stone Mill Pond.
 (A separate pond named Chandler Mill Pond is in New Gloucester, named after a different Chandler Mill built by a branch of the Chandler family descended from Judah’s nephew Peleg.)

 Durham was once known as Royalsborough and also Royalston, after the Royall family of North Yarmouth (now Yarmouth) for whom the Royal River was named.
-Durham contains significant headwaters of the East and Middle Branches of the Royal River, called the Wescustogo (Muddy) River by the Abenaki, part of the larger Wabanaki alliance.
+Durham contains significant headwaters of the East and Middle Branches of the Royal River, called the Wescustogo (“Muddy”) River by the Abenaki, part of the larger Wabanaki alliance.

 Judah Chandler was born in Duxbury, Mass, and raised in North Yarmouth (now Yarmouth).
 He first settled in Royalsborough (Durham) in 1766.
 He was a coaster who sailed up and down the sea coast bringing the raw materials out and finished goods and supplies in, a lumber surveyor, and saw mill operator.
 He spent time up and down the whole Maine coast building saw mills and helping found towns like Jonesboro, Maine.